-The highlight of this day will be Jökulsárlón glacier lagoon, a deep lake filled with huge chunks of glacial ice.
-Seals play among the blue-and-white ice while seabirds fly overhead.
+After stopping for some refreshments, you’ll continue through imposing sand plains and lava fields.
+The highlight of this day will be Jökulsárlón glacier lagoon, a deep lake filled with huge chunks of glacial ice slowly drifting out to sea.

 It is important when spending time in an ice cave to proceed with caution and heed the advice of your guide.
 Glaciers are truly spectacular, but it is not possible to visit without a specialized guide and the necessary equipment.

+You'll have at least 45 minutes to explore, if not more.
+Be sure that your winter hat is not so bulky that it won't fit under your caving helmet.
+Safety first!
 Your guide will share with you his expertise and knowledge about the ice caves, allowing you to truly appreciate this amazing natural phenomenon.

 During the drive back to Reykjavík, you will travel again through the beautiful stretch of coastline on Iceland's south shore.
 Your guide will point out anything that you missed the day before and if atmospheric conditions are right, you may have another opportunity to look for the Northern Lights.